creepyLANguy/SoundSwitcher/README.md

 ___

-*Copyright (C) Altamish Mahomed*
-*Unauthorized copying of this code or its contents, via any medium, is strictly prohibited, regardless of intent of use.
+*Copyright (C) Altamish Mahomed.
+Unauthorized copying of this code or its contents, via any medium, is strictly prohibited, regardless of intent of use.
 Proprietary and confidential.*